-The original Code of procedure submitted by the Russian Government provided that in case of the death or resignation of an arbitrator, the entire agreement for arbitration should be considered void chapter v.
-This would seem to be more in accord with the principle previously laid down, requiring the assent of both litigants to the appointment of every member of the Court.
-After careful discussion the Committee, however, decided that the Article as it stands contains the safest general rule for such a contingency, and that it would be better for the parties to understand that in the absence of a contrary stipulation, the same authority, appointing an arbitrator, might be called upon in a proper case to fill the vacancy.
+agreement for arbitration should be considered void. $c{hapter} v$ This would seem to be more in accord with the principle previously laid down, requiring the assent of both litigants to the appointment of every member of the Court.
+After careful discussion1 the Committee, however, decided that the Article as it stands contains the safest general rule for such a contingency, and that it would be better for the parties to understand that in the absence of a contrary stipulation, the same authority, appointing an arbitrator, might be called upon in a proper case to fill the vacancy.

 ARTICLE 36.
 The parties shall designate the place Place of where the Tribunal is to sit.
-Failing such a designa-sitting tion, the Tribunal shall sit at The Hague.
+Failing such a designa-^{sitting.} tion, the Tribunal shall sit at The Hague.
 The place of session thus determined shall not, except in the case of overwhelming necessity, be changed by the Tribunal without the consent of the parties.

 ARTICLE 37.
-The parties shall have the right to Appointment appoint agents or attorneys to represent them before agents, and the Tribunal and to serve as intermediaries between counselors. them and it.
+The parties shall have the right to Appointment appoint agents or attorneys to represent them before of attorneys, and the Tribunal and to serve as intermediaries between counselors. them and it.